-Be sure the oil return hole in the bottom of the bearing cover (46) is clean and free of dirt.
+Be sure the oil return groove on the inside bottom of the bearing cover is clean and free of dirt.

 Inspect the shaft for distortion, nicks or scratches, or for thread damage on the impeller end.
 Dress small nicks and burrs with a fine file or emery cloth.
 Replace the shaft if defective.